 The front airbags have a multi stage inflator design.
-This allows the airbag to have different rates of inflation that are based on collision severity.
+This may allow the airbag to have different rates of inflation that are based on collision severity and occupant size.

 This vehicle may also be equipped with a driver inflatable knee blocker located on the instrument panel below the steering column.